Getafe CF: La Liga

 The following season, coach Bernd Schuster left after two seasons to become head coach at Real Madrid, and Getafe appointed Michael Laudrup as his replacement.
 Under Laudrup, Getafe again finished the league mid-table.
 In the UEFA Cup, the team managed to progress to the quarter-finals after finishing top of Group G, only losing once, setting up a tie against four-time European Cup winners Bayern Munich.
 Getafe drew the away leg 1–1, thanks to an injury time equaliser from Cosmin Contra.
 In the second leg, Rubén de la Red was sent off after six minutes.
 Contra put Getafe ahead just before half-time, but in the 89th minute, Franck Ribéry equalized to send the match into extra time.
 Two quick goals from Javier Casquero and substitute Braulio gave Getafe a 3–1 lead, but Bayern pulled a goal back from Luca Toni, before Toni again scored seconds before the end of extra time, giving Bayern an away goals win.
 Getafe also had successful run in the Copa del Rey, reaching the final for a second year running.
 In the final, at the Vicente Calderón Stadium, Getafe were beaten 3–1 by Valencia.

 In the 2015–16 season, Getafe were relegated to second division after spending 12 years in first campaign.
 However, in 2016–17, the club immediately returned to La Liga after defeating Huesca and Tenerife to gain promotion via the play-offs.
 In the 2017–18 season Getafe finished in the 8th position, easily avoiding the relegation back to Segunda División.

 2019–present

 In the 2018–19 season Getafe finished 5th, their highest finish in the first division, and qualified for the 2019–20 UEFA Europa League group stage.
 They finished 2nd in their group, with 12 points from 6 games, which allowed them to advance to the next round.
 They managed to beat Ajax 3–2 on aggregate in the Round of 32.
 Due to that win, they faced Inter Milan in the round of 16, where their European dream ended with a 2–0 loss.

+At the end of the 25/26 season Getafe finished 7th and qualified for the UEFA Conference League despite only scoring 32 goals in 38 league games (only 20th place Real Oviedo scored less that season).